How to Dissolve a Corporation

 While this does cost some money, these companies can dissolve your corporation for much less money than a lawyer would charge you to do the same thing.

 If you’re looking for a company to dissolve your corporation for you, we strongly recommend checking out the top incorporation services, which can both incorporate a business and dissolve it.
 That said, while there is definitely some overlap between the best incorporation services and the top dissolution services, our preferred choices are different.
-See this comparison guide for more info.
+See this comparison guide on LLC and Corporate dissolution services for more info.

 Can I Just Stop Operating to Close the Business?